Towards a Theoretical Understanding of Two Tower Recommendation Models: Preliminaries

-Here, $\alpha$ denotes the learning rate and $M$ represents a subset of uniformly sampled elements from $\Omega$.
-While the optimization task in Equation~\ref{cost} is non-convex, this algorithm is ensured to converge to some stationary point~\cite{chen2012maximum}.
-It is noteworthy that when the user and item covariates, $x_u$ and $\tilde{x}_i$ respectively, are encoded using one-hot encoding, the Equation~\ref{ttopt} simplifies to the conventional collaborative filtering approach based on SVD.
-The two-tower model represents a hybrid system which combines the advantages of collaborative filtering and content-based filtering methods by utilizing low-dimensional representations for both users and items.
+This given equation represents the cost function of the two tower model, where $J(\cdot)$ can be the penalty term of $L_1$-norm or $L_2$-norm to avoid overfitting in the deep neural network, and $k_{ui}$ refers to the number of layers in the user/item towers.
+The optimization problem presented in Equation~\ref{ttopt} can be efficiently solved using an established open-source neural network library such as PyTorch~\cite{paszke2019pytorch}.
+We detail this in section~\ref{prem:append}.
+Given that when the user and item covariates $x_u$ and $\tilde{x}_i$ respectively are encoded using one-hot encoding, the Equation~\ref{ttopt} simplifies to the conventional collaborative filtering approach based on SVD.
+The two tower model represents a hybrid recommendation which combines the advantages of collaborative filtering and content-based filtering methods by utilizing low-dimensional representations for both users and items.
 The use of deep neural network structure facilitates the flexible representation of users and items, and enables the capture of non-linear covariate effects, which is not possible with linear modeling~\cite{bi2017group,mao2019matrix}.
-Furthermore, the two-tower model can mitigate the cold-start problem by incorporating new users and items using their respective covariate representations~\cite{van2013deep}.
-It is noteworthy that the optimization task presented in Equation~\ref{cost} offers a general framework for developing deep recommender systems, and the two neural network structures can be modified to suit various data sources, such as using for the sequential data~\cite{twardowski2016modelling} via a recurrent neural network (RNN) or for images via a convolutional neural network (CNN)~\cite{truong2019multimodal,yu2019visual}.
+Subsequently, the two tower model can mitigate the cold-start problem by incorporating new users and items using their respective covariate representations~\cite{van2013deep}.
+We highlight that the optimization task presented in Equation~\ref{cost} offers a general framework for developing deep recommender systems, and the two neural network structures can be modified to suit various data sources, such as using for the sequential data~\cite{twardowski2016modelling} via a recurrent neural network (RNN) or for images via a convolutional neural network (CNN)~\cite{truong2019multimodal,yu2019visual}.